This FAQ will be updated as new information is received. Please check back for the latest updates.

 What happens if I have pre-approved time off when a picket line goes up?

 Typically, pre-approved vacation or paid day off time will be paid as usual by your employer.
-However, so we can keep track of it in case your employer does not fulfill their obligation, we ask if a picket line goes up that you provide us with a list of any annual vacation, paid days off, or other approved leave as soon as possible.
+However, so we can keep track of it in case your employer does not fulfill their obligation, we ask that you provide us with a list of any annual vacation, paid days off, or other approved leave, to the end of the year as soon as possible so we have this prior to a picket line going up.
 We also recommend, in preparation, you ensure that all your preapproved leave is in writing and not just a verbal agreement.

 If you have a pre-approved leave including vacation (AV), paid day off (PDO), earned day off (EDO), long-term disability (LTD), or sick leave, you will not receive picket pay for those days.